Venturi LC92

-The Venturi LC92 (also known as the Venturi Larrousse LC92 or the Larrousse LC92) was a Formula One racing car designed by Robin Herd, Michel Tétu and Tino Belli for the 1992 Formula One season.
+The Venturi LC92 (also known as the Venturi Larrousse LC92 or the Larrousse LC92) was a Formula One racing car designed by Robin Herd, Michel Têtu and Tino Belli for the 1992 Formula One season.
 Built to replace the Lola LC91 used in the previous season, after Larrousse had ended their agreement with Lola, the LC92 used a 3.5-litre Lamborghini 3512 V12 engine.
 It was the first car that Larrousse had built since Venturi had bought a controlling stake in the team, with Bertrand Gachot and Ukyo Katayama being selected to drive the car.
 Although the LC92 finished more races than its predecessor, it was no quicker, and Gachot scored the team's only point of the season at the 1992 Monaco Grand Prix.
 After Venturi sold their stake in Larrousse at the end of the season, the LC92 was replaced by the Larrousse LH93, which was marginally more successful.

 Design and development

 Following the end of the 1991 Formula One season, the Larrousse team had been declared bankrupt, and former partners Brian Hart and Lola, the latter of whom had built Larrousse's 1991 car, the LC91, ended their contracts with the team due to the large sums of money they were owed.
 In order to keep his team going, team boss Gérard Larrousse signed a deal with Venturi, and hired Robin Herd and his Fomet company to build the 1992 cars.
-With Herd as technical director, Michel Tétu as the designer and Tino Belli as the aerodynamicist, the car they came up with was the LC92, which bore Venturi's name.
+With Herd as technical director, Michel Têtu as the designer and Tino Belli as the aerodynamicist, the car they came up with was the LC92, which bore Venturi's name.
 The team did a deal with Lamborghini to use the firm's 3512 V12 engine, as they had done previously in 1989 and 1990.
 Bertrand Gachot was retained from the previous season, whilst Ukyo Katayama was hired to partner him.
 In September 1992, Venturi sold their stake in the team to Rainer Walldorf's Comstock firm.
 However, this deal descended into farce when it was discovered that Walldorf was actually a wanted felon called Klaus Walz.
 After a brief spell on the run, Walz was killed by police after a nine-hour siege in a hotel.